pcdslab/ProteoRift/README.md

 # ProteoRift
 An attention network for predicting peptide lengths (and other features) from mass spectrometry data.
-DeepAtles is the first Deep Learning-based peptide-spectrum similarity network.
+Proteorift is the first Deep Learning-based peptide-spectrum similarity network.
 It allows searching a peptide database by generating embeddings for both mass spectra and database peptides.
 K-nearest neighbor search is performed on a GPU in the embedding space to find the k (usually k=5) nearest peptide for each spectrum.

 ### Network Architecture